COVID-19 Business Resources

 For more information please visit the Orange County One-Stop Centers website at oconestop.com/covid-19-layoff-aversion-program.

 For more information on Orange County One-Stop Centers, visit oconestop.com or call the Economic and Business Recovery Call Center at 714-480-6500.
+Additionally, for information on other Orange County small business funding visit their webpage Grant Relief Programs.

 Orange County Small Business Grant Relief Program